miltonra/RomCom/docs/sphinx/source/pages/base.rst

 ``base.definitions``
 ^^^^^^^^^^^^^^^^^^^^^
-Provides nothing but basic Protocols, constants and Type annotations.
+Provides nothing but basic :ref:`Protocols`, constants and Type annotations.
+The constants and Type annotations are simple and dull, but ubiquitous.
+The Protocols are BaseClasses for documenting interfaces of RomCom Classes.

 ``base.models``
 ^^^^^^^^^^^^^^^^^^^^
 Provides BaseClasses for RomCom software objects.
 These classes provide software objects which are *always* perfectly synchronized with the filesystem.
+These Classes and their :ref:`Protocols` are the topic of the remainder of this page.

 Classes
 ---------------------